NOFO

 8. Emergency preparedness

-Necessary oil spill response systems must be available at all times, and they must be able to be operated by vessels and crews that have the necessary expertise and training.
+The necessary oil spill response systems must be available at all times, and they must be capable of being operated by certified vessels and crews with the necessary expertise and training.
+The response capacity must be sufficient to handle a large-scale and prolonged oil spill response operation.

-NOFO’s emergency response strategy is based on combating oil spills at sea as early as possible and as close to the source as possible.
-The response strategy is formulated as barriers from the point of discharge towards the coast and shore zone, where barriers 1 and 2 are ocean-going containment and dispersion systems, barriers 3 and 4 are containment systems used in coastal preparedness and barrier 5 is in the shore zone on land.
+NOFO’s emergency response strategy is based on the principle that oil spills into the sea should be contained as early as possible and as close to the source as possible.
+The response strategy is structured as a series of barriers extending from the spill site toward the coast and shoreline, where Barriers 1 and 2 are offshore systems, Barriers 3 and 4 are systems used for nearshore response, and Barrier 5 is located in the shoreline zone on land.

-- NOFO operations management supports the operators’ action management in oil spill response operations.
-The on-call organization is available on a one-hour response time throughout the year.
+NOFO also provides operational management to support operators’ incident command for oil spill response operations.
+NOFO’s on-call organization maintains a one-hour response time year-round.

 9. Corporate governance